RareRuminare/rareruminare.github.io/_includes/clive/lamb.md

 # Whole Lamb Box

-Our Lamb is very seasonal and quite limited.
-They are usually ready in August or early September.
-The total weight of meat from a whole lamb can vary from 16Kg to 25Kg depending on the breed of the lamb.
+Our lamb is very seasonal and quite limited.
+It is usually ready in August or early September.
+The total weight of meat from a whole lamb can vary from 16kg to 25kg depending on the breed of the lamb.

-There is some choice and flexibility and with regards to the size and butchering of your lamb.

-We suggest two options of how to get your lamb butchered but if your order early you can have it butchered to your specifications.

-(A butchered lamb should fit comfortably in large freezer drawer)

-You can find out more about how our animals live and the lamb is prepared [here](/blog/our-lamb)
+There are two options for how your lamb will be butchered.

-# Standard Chop
+# Option One: Standard Chop

 With this option you get a full range of cuts and get to explore many different ways to cook and enjoy your lamb.

+## What's in the box?

-* Both hind legs in two roasts top-leg and bottom-leg, totalling four roasts.
+* Each hind leg in two roasts, top-leg and bottom-leg, totalling four roasts
-* The two loins: One in loin chops and other in Racks
+* One loin in chops and the other in racks
 * One shoulder in chops and a slow roast
 * The other shoulder together with the belly in mince and stew

-This will be portioned and bagged ready for the freezer.
-Mince and stew will be packed in 0.5kg bags.
-Chops will be packed four per bag.
-Roasts will be bagged individually and labelled.

-# Family Easy Chop
+# Option Two: Family Easy Chop

-I have to confess since having children this is the way I now butcher my own lamb.
+I have to confess that since having children this is the way I now butcher my own lamb.
 The end result is a lot of mince that we use for handy shepherds pies and delicious lamb burgers.

+## What's in the box?

 * One hind-leg in two roasts
 * One loin in chops and the other in racks
-* 2-3kg of lamb stew
+* 2-3kg of stewing lamb
-* The rest in mince
+* The remainder in mince

-This will be portioned and bagged ready for the freezer.
-Mince and stew will be packed in 0.5kg bags.
-Chops will be packed four per bag.
-Roasts will be bagged individually and labelled.
+The whole box is portioned, bagged, clearly labelled and freezer-ready.

+# How to order?

+Please email {% include email.md %} or phone {% include phone.md %}.
+Due to the limited and seasonal nature of this product, supply is limited.

+You can find out more about how our animals live and the lamb is prepared [here](/blog/our-lamb).

 [cover-image]: /images/clover-hand.jpg